 6. Hand-eye coordination

-One of the skills that make lab technicians efficient at their job is having hand-eye coordination to use various laboratory equipment and collect the necessary specimens.
+One of the skills that make lab technicians efficient at their job is having hand-eye coordination to use various laboratory equipment like Sartorius lab scales, and collect the necessary specimens.
 With this precision, you can perform your job more efficiently and effectively, saving you lots of time.